2021 Los Angeles Chargers season: Week 18: at Las Vegas Raiders

 As this game carried playoff implications for both teams, the NFL announced that it would be flexed to Sunday night as the regular-season finale.
 By the time it kicked off, both teams knew they would qualify with a win and be eliminated with a loss.
-A tie would send both teams to the playoffs at the expense of Pittsburgh.
+Because the 9-7 Indianapolis Colts shockingly lost to the 2-14 Jacksonville Jaguars and the 8-7-1 Pittsburgh Steelers defeated the 8-8 Baltimore Ravens earlier in the day, a tie would send both the Chargers and Raiders to the playoffs at the expense of Pittsburgh.

 Las Vegas already led 3–0 before Roberts fumbled the ball during a punt return, with the Raiders recovering at the Charger 23.
 Derek Carr converted a 4th and 2 with one completion, and found Hunter Renfrow in the end zone with another, running the lead to ten points.
 On their answering drive, the Chargers converted a 3rd and 5 when the ball deflected from Williams' hands on to Ekeler, who made the catch and gained 14 yards.
 Herbert later converted a 4th and 2 with a 5-yard pass to Guyton, and Ekeler scored his first touchdown on the next play, breaking a tackle at the 10 yard line.
 On the following Charger drive, Herbert and Guyton combined for 6 yards on a 3rd and 2.
 That drive ended on the first play after the two minute warning, when Ekeler took a short pass and wove through defenders for the go-ahead touchdown.
 The Chargers looked likely to take their lead into halftime when Carr was penalised 13 yards for intentional grounding, bringing up 3rd and 23 from the Raiders' 35.
 However, Jalen Richard picked up all 23 yards on a run up the middle.
 Two plays later, Harris was penalised 41 yards for pass interference in the end zone - the Chargers argued unsuccessfully that the ball was uncatchable - and Las Vegas scored from the 1 to lead 17–14 at the break.